DiceDB/docs/src/content/docs/commands/JSON.NUMINCRBY.md

 ---
 title: JSON.NUMINCRBY
-description: Documentation for the Redis command JSON.NUMINCRBY
+description: Documentation for the DiceDB command JSON.NUMINCRBY
 ---

-# DiceDB Command: JSON.NUMINCRBY

-## Overview

 The `JSON.NUMINCRBY` command is part of the DiceDBJSON module, which allows for manipulation of JSON data stored in DiceDB.
 This command increments a numeric value stored at a specified path within a JSON document by a given amount.
 It is particularly useful for atomic operations on numeric fields within JSON objects.